johnnygreen/laravel-grunt/README.md

 grunt watch                        // Will now compile on file mod
 </pre>

-Open up a new tab and from the project root:
+Open up a new tab and from the project root (optional, PHP 5.4 required):
 <pre>
 php -S localhost:8888 -t public/   // PHP 5.4 built-in server
 </pre>